Starting from zero

 Most funding organisations’ portfolios are managed in this way, but it means that our funds could be invested in organisations with activities far removed from our objectives.
-In 2013 we therefore set aside £1 million to be used specifically for social investment.
+In 2013 we set aside £1 million to be used specifically for social investment.
 This complements the services that we provide directly to our beneficiaries through our staffed helpline.
-We have been able to achieve a financial return at the same time as directly furthering our aims and increasing our overall social impact.
+We've been able to achieve a financial return at the same time as directly furthering our aims and increasing our overall social impact.

 We now have £3 million in funds available for social investment, of which nearly £2 million is committed at November 2019.
 We collaborate with the other main social investing organisations, often co-investing and sharing the costs of due diligence investigation and legal documentation.
 Because of our provenance in the financial services industry, and despite our relatively small size, we often take a more adventurous investment stance than other investors.

 Shaping the market